uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 There are 3 fields that you can use in MongoDB:

-* **Debug** - Is the process of finding and resolving defects or problems within a computer program that prevent correct operation of computer software or a system. [#f4]_ It returns a boolean value
+* **Debug** - Is the process of finding and resolving defects or problems within a computer program that prevent correct operation of computer software or a system. [#f4]_ It returns a boolean value.
 * **IP** - A numerical label assigned to the MongoDB.
 It returns a string.
 * **Name** - Assigns a name to your MongoDB.
-It returns a string
+It returns a string.

 **uadmin.MongoModel (Experimental)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^